-In summary, the periodic recharge of magma at reasonably high fluxes (>10-4-10-3 km3/yr; Annen et al. 2008; Gelman et al. 2013a; Gelman et al. 2013b; Karakas and Dufek 2015) is likely to maintain at least parts of silicic magma reservoirs in the Earth's crust are in a mush state for periods extending to at least several 100s of thousands of years, even in the upper part of the crust (8-10 km depth).
-Shorter timescales, obtained with other techniques (particularly diffusion modeling) mainly refer to periods of reactivation following significant heat and mass addition into the reservoirs (Cooper and Kent 2014; Till et al. 2015).
-Hence, crystal/liquid separation is likely to have enough time to occur, despite being sluggish, to some extent in those reservoirs, driving differentiation towards more evolved, and more eruptible crystal-poor magma pods (e.g., Bachmann and Bergantz 2004; Hildreth 2004; Bachmann and Bergantz 2008c; Lee et al. 2015).
+In summary, the periodic recharge of magma at reasonably high fluxes (> 10^{-4} - 10^{-3} km3/yr; Annen et al. 2008; Gelman et al. 2013a, 2013b; Karakas and Dufek 2015) is likely to maintain at least parts of silicic magma reservoirs in a mush state for periods extending to at least several hundreds of thousands of years, even in the upper part of the crust (8-10 km depth).
+Shorter timescales, obtained with other techniques (particularly diffusion modeling), mainly refer to periods of reactivation following significant heat and mass addition into the reservoirs (Cooper and Kent 2014; Till et al. 2015).
+Hence, crystal/liquid separation is likely to have enough time to occur, despite being sluggish, to some extent in those reservoirs, driving differentiation toward more evolved and more eruptible crystal-poor magma pods (e.g., Bachmann and Bergantz 2004, 2008c; Hildreth 2004; Lee et al. 2015).
 We note that those thermal models are lacking the mechanical part of the energy budget (overpressurization during recharge, depressurization during eruption), which can have a significant impact on the stability and duration of reservoirs (Degruyter and Huber 2014; Degruyter et al. 2015) and the feedbacks with crustal rheology (Gregg et al. 2013; de Silva and Gregg 2014).
-For example the exsolution of volatiles affect the effective thermal properties of the magma by reducing its thermal capacity and conductivity (Huber et al. 2010b), and consuming latent heat.
+For example the exsolution of volatiles affect the effective thermal properties of the magma by reducing its thermal capacity and conductivity (Huber et al. 2010b) and consuming latent heat.
 We note, however, that adding this mechanical part to the models is unlikely to significantly shorten the lifetimes of the reservoirs.